 Arlington Baptist University is supported by the World Baptist Fellowship, an association of independent fundamental Baptist churches.
 The University serves as the educational arm and as an extension of the world outreach for the local churches of the Fellowship.

 Arlington Baptist University has been an accredited member of The Association for Biblical Higher Education (ABHE) (formerly the Accrediting Association of Bible Colleges – AABC) since 1981.
 ABHE is recognized by the Council for Higher Education Accreditation (CHEA), the successor to the Commission on Recognition of Post-secondary Accreditation (CORPA), which dissolved December 31, 1996.
 ABHE is also listed by the United States Department of Education as the recognized accrediting agency for Bible college education.
-In addition, it is recognized by the Department of Justice, the Texas Veterans Commission (formerly the Texas Workforce Commission), and other relevant federal agencies in the United States.

 The University's registrar is an affiliate member of the American Association of College Registrars and Admissions Officers.
 AACRAO establishes criteria for credit transfer practices and professional assistance in recruiting, admissions standards, and preservation of records.